toggledbits/node-red-contrib-ezlo/README.md

 ## Issues

 Please report issues or questions on the [Github repository for the project](https://github.com/toggledbits/node-red-contrib-ezlo/issues).
-Since this is my first effort for Node-Red, I'm interested in any feedback any of you may have, particular experienced NR node developers.
+Since this is my first effort for *Node-RED*, I'm interested in any feedback any of you may have, particular experienced NR node developers.

-You can also find me in the [Node-Red forum](https://discourse.nodered.org/) as [@toggledbits](https://discourse.nodered.org/u/toggledbits/summary), and I'm happy to answer questions there, but if you're reporting a bug, please do so at Github issues (linked above) to help keep me organized.
+You can also find me in the [Node-RED forum](https://discourse.nodered.org/) as [@toggledbits](https://discourse.nodered.org/u/toggledbits/summary), and I'm happy to answer questions there, but if you're reporting a bug, please do so at Github issues (linked above) to help keep me organized.

 **Known Issue:** Ezlo hubs on recent firmware issue an error (bad parameters) when you attempt to change the house mode to the already active mode, rather than ignoring the call.
 This is a logged error only and produces no other output (i.e. nothing at the node's output), so it's benign.
 Just be aware of it if you see it in the logs.